66Bunz/DroptopFour-Translator/README.md

 - 10 languages to translate from (+ automatic language recognition)
 - 10 languages to translate to
 - add to clipboard the translations
+- (new!)
+Listen to the translated text (You need to have installed the language you are translating to)

 ## How to use